 Solution: Accurately tracking roles and time within a resource management software can help cut back on conflicts and confrontation.
 Take the time to review each project and understand what exactly is needed to accomplish certain goals before allocating the appropriate resources or divvying up tasks.
 By planning for these potential conflicts ahead of time, your team will be able to course correct seamlessly.

 It's vital for project managers to know which direction to take in various “what-if” situations.
 If contingencies are not properly identified, the project can become flooded with unexpected issues.

 Solution: Success is where preparation and opportunity meet.
 Together, your team should identify potential problem areas and define how to rectify those situations, should they occur.
 Planning for these events helps your team to confidently and swiftly transition, if necessary.

 Choosing the Right Project Management Software

-As you can tell, implementing a proper resource management software can help to eliminate many of these issues, but with so many options, it's important to choose the right one.
+Implementing a proper resource management software can help to eliminate many challenges, but with so many options, it's important to choose the right one.
 Every business is different and each project manager has different strengths, weaknesses, and needs that should be met by their resource management software.